PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 * `/path/to/output` with a directory to contain build artifacts.
 * `imx7s-warp-mbl` with the name of your target machine.
 * `your-github-user` with your GitHub username or organization.
+* `master` with the branch or tag of `mbl-project-manifest-example` containing `default.xml`.

 ## 5. Modify the distribution

 ### 5.1.
 Add packages to the distribution

-To add a package to the distribution that already has a recipe available in your project, add a line in your image recipe to append the package name to the `IMAGE_INSTALL` variable.
+To add a package to the distribution that already has a recipe available in your project, add a line in your image recipe (`recipes-core/images/mbl-image-example.bb` in `meta-mbl-project-example`) to append the package name to the `IMAGE_INSTALL` variable.

 For example, to add the `bash` package to the distribution, add the following line: